Z30X-SEC/LazyNux/README.md

        * -      So i BashScripting it for you : NAMED : [[F]ast.[M]anagement sourcelist Packets]
        * -      See more at https://github.com/Z30X-SEC give some feedbacks...
      =================================================================================
+     This tools created for Kali linux specificliy but it's will works on other APT machines
        * -      Thanks for using my [FM_Sourcelist-PKG] tool, have a nice day.